ErVinTract/template-bot/README.md

 python3 -m bot
 ```

-6. Edit systemd service file and copy it to a proper location
+6. Edit systemd service file and copy it to a proper location.

 ### How to use i18n